CarolinaFernandez/CarolinaFernandez.github.io/_posts/2014-09-22-Envvars-Apache-Django.md

 ---
-layout: default
+layout: post
 title:  "Environment variables in Linux with Apache and Django"
 date:   2014-09-22 12:23:10
-categories: python, unix
+categories: development
+tags: [python, django, apache, unix]
 ---

 One of the basic issues any software developer or maintainer may face at some point is *how to provide the software such that it can be installed and run from anywhere*.
 Most people probably prefer a system where the configuration constraints for each software are as minimum as possible.